 There's no guarantee that your real estate career will be profitable, right off the bat — even if you start closing deals early on.
 You're essentially starting a business as soon as you hit the real estate market, and virtually every business is subject to growing pains when it first gets going.

-Real estate can be finicky and volatile, and new agents can't be expected to know how to understand its nuances and weather that kind of turbulence immediately.
+Real estate can be finicky and volatile, and new agents can't be expected to understand its nuances and weather that kind of turbulence immediately.
 That's why you need to make sure you have the requisite funds to both pay your personal bills and float your new business until you've settled in.

 If you're not in the right place financially, this kind of career transition will be way more high-stakes and delicate than it should be.